 A Session Musician is a career that is often overlooked in the music industry.
 If you’ve never heard of it, a session musician is employed to perform on stage or in the studio, but is not a full time member of the group.
 They are often paid a one off fee for each job.
 Being a session musician requires you to be versatile in many styles of music and really good at your instrument or voice.
 Roy Fulton has been a session guitarist for over 30 years and has performed at many high profile concerts and festivals.
 He has appeared alongside the likes of Whitenake, Bonnie Tyler, Gary Barlow, Jools Holland… the list goes on.
 He has also appeared in countless magazines and DVD’s as well as music conferences demonstrating music instruments.
-He is a guitar tutor and has been recommended for lessons by George Lowden of Lowden Guitars.
+He is a guitar tutor who tutors students for acoustic guitars, and has been recommended for lessons by George Lowden of Lowden Guitars.
 Read on to find out more about Roy’s experience of as a session musician…

 ► What is your name?

 I play guitar for a living.
 The work varies immensely – studio sessions, live work with bands/artists, teaching guitar, helping to promote various products by playing at trade shows for various companies and helping in the R&D of new products with some companies, making product demo videos etc